kaliypsocraft/something-awesome/REPORT.md

     2. Another key skill was grasping calling conventions, especially for ret2libc challenges.
 Sometimes I would spend hours troubleshooting, only to discover that differences between 32-bit and 64-bit calling conventions were causing issues.

-    3. For example, ret2libc challenges often involved complex concepts.
-Occasionally, I struggled to understand why certain steps e.g. like selecting specific gadgets were necessary in online tutorials.
+    3. I struggled to understand why certain steps e.g. selecting specific gadgets from online tutorials.
+For example, I didn't initially understand why we kept choosing `pop rdi, ret` for 64-bit based `ret2libc` challenges.
 Tackling these new concepts often created a web of dependencies, which required focused study and practice to unravel.

-    4. Understanding the GOT/PLT was al
+    4. Understanding the GOT/PLT was initially abit confusing.
+In the past I took for granted that functions were compiled within a program rather than being dynamically linked with some external shared library.
+Knowing this background knowledge was essential in exploiting `ret2libc` attacks.

 !!!! warning Format String Vulnerabilities